aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/highlight-character-in-pdf/_index.md

 ---
-title: Highlight Character In PDF
+title: Highlight Character In PDF File
-linktitle: Highlight Character In PDF
+linktitle: Highlight Character In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to highlight characters in a PDF document using Aspose.PDF for .NET.
+description: Learn how to highlight characters in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 240
 url: /net/programming-with-text/highlight-character-in-pdf/
 ---

-In this tutorial, we will explain how to highlight characters in a PDF document using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to highlight characters in a PDF file using the Aspose.PDF library for .NET.
 We will go through the step-by-step process of highlighting characters in a PDF using the provided C# source code.

 ## Requirements